NatronGitHub/NatronGitHub.github.io/DEVELOP.md

 Natron's website uses Jekyll, a static site generator.
 It usually saves us a lot of time reduces our trouble, but we know it can be confusing to many newer developers and get *them* in lots of trouble.
 So, here is a reliable means of developing Natron's website for Mac users, Windows users, and GNU/Linux users!

+If you're an absolute beginner, we recommend taking a look at the [terminal cheat sheet](https://terminalcheatsheet.com/) as well as the [Atlassian tutorials on version control and git](https://www.atlassian.com/git/tutorials/what-is-version-control) before continuing.
+In addition, it may be helpful to look through the [Jekyll setup guide](https://jekyllrb.com/docs/step-by-step/01-setup/).

 If you run into any issues, look at the FAQ and [Development Gotchas](#development-gotchas) section at the bottom of this guide.

 ## Installing prerequisites for development

 ### Prerequisites for all operating systems

+Before doing anything, check that you have a reliable internet connection.
+Additionally, Windows users should run all the listed commands in **powershell**, not the command prompt.

 Make sure you have `git` installed.
 If you are using macOS or GNU/Linux, you likely already have it installed; Windows users can download and run the installer from [its official download page](https://git-scm.com/download/).
 Check that you have `git` correctly installed by running this on Mac/Linux: